The Best Wireless Networking Buyer’s Guide – Summer 2022

 $150

 Back in 2016, a few small players entered the WiFi market with a unique solution: bundling multiple routers into a single, sleek package, branded as “wireless mesh networking.”
 But those early devices were rough around the edges, being hard to set up and somewhat unreliable.
-Then the big players moved in, offering top-notch hardware backed by a refined user experience.
-This model from TP-Link will provide access across your entire home (3 nodes are good enough for 5,500 sq. ft), allow you to manage your whole home’s network via your smartphone, and set limits on individual users (i.e., kids!) by device, so all their connected products are cut off at dinner time or bed time.
+Wow, how far we’ve come, and TP-Link is the undisputed leader in value.
+This model will provide access across your entire home (3 nodes are good enough for 6500 sq. ft and an amazing 150 devices), allow you to manage your whole home’s network via your smartphone, and set limits on individual users (i.e., kids!) by device, so all their connected products are cut off at dinner time or bed time.
+And thanks to its use of WiFi 6 (802.11ax), it can provide speeds of up to 2400Mbps to the latest devices.

 The Guru’s Tip